St4NNi/jam-rs/README.md

 3. A log-ratio weight is computed per CMS cell: `log((pos + alpha) / (adjusted_neg + alpha))`, where `alpha` is a smoothing parameter.
 4. Weights are quantized to `i8` (-127 to +127) for compact storage.
 5. **Threshold calibration**: All 255 possible thresholds are evaluated.
 The threshold that maximizes fold enrichment (positive retention / negative retention) is selected.
 If a target fold enrichment is specified, the closest achievable threshold is used instead.
+6. **Soft filtering (optional)**: When `--positive-fscale` and `--negative-fscale` are set, the threshold defines the midpoint of a sigmoid that maps bias weights to an effective fscale.
+Higher weights retain hashes near `positive-fscale`, lower weights drift toward `negative-fscale` (or are dropped entirely if `negative-fscale` is `drop`).

 ```console
 $ jam bias create --help